GraGLeS/GraGLeS2D/README.md

 # GraGLeS2D

 Grain Growth Level Set 2dim (GraGLeS2D) is a software kit to simulate the grain growth phenoma as it occurs in polycrystalline materials.
 The software is designed to account for anisotropic grain boundaries and finite, in particular, low triple junction mobilities.
-Then algorithm utilizes an OpenMP parallelization and is optimized (and ongoing work) for ccNUMA archictecture.
+The algorithm utilizes an OpenMP parallelization strategy and is optimized (and ongoing work) for ccNUMA archictecture.

 For detailed information, please read my Acta Materialia paper (private version attached to the git):